 RECENT FEATURED SPEAKING ENGAGEMENT:

 Check out a video clip from Ashley's breakout session here!

 Since 2010, Ashley has been a vocal advocate for food rescue, leading the charge for food justice in Massachusetts.

-Bridging the gap between abundance and need, Ashley's organization, Lovin' Spoonfuls, provides over 65,000 pounds of fresh, perishable food to those who need it most in over 40 communities each week.
+Bridging the gap between abundance and need, Ashley's organization, Lovin' Spoonfuls, provides over 75,000 pounds of fresh, perishable food to those who need it most in over 40 communities, feeding over 30,000 each week.

 Though a direct distribution model, Lovin' Spoonfuls provides direct, same-day deliveries on a regular schedule, enabling beneficiaries to depend on the service and products.